First published: July 29, 2020

 But those of you who are looking at convertibles for the first time in 2020 naturally have some questions, and even perhaps some hesitation, particularly after converts’ strong first half.
 We get it, and we welcome your questions.

-Q. Convertibles were up 7.25% in YTD through 6/30, and the Calamos Convertible Fund (CICVX) gained 14.40% while the S&P 500 closed the first half down -3.08%.
+Q. Convertibles were up 21.18% YTD through 10/31, and the Calamos Convertible Fund (CICVX) gained 25.48% while the S&P 500 closed up just 2.77%.
 Thanks for bringing convertibles to my attention, but am I too late?
 Have I missed it?

 A. You must remember that convertibles are not the same as common stock, the risk/reward of convertibles doesn’t change in the same manner, and we actively manage that risk/reward as the market moves as well.
-While the delta of our strategy and the market has moved up, it’s essentially where it was pre-COVID-19 and through much of 2017-2018.
+While the delta of our strategy and the market has moved up from market lows, it’s essentially where it was pre-COVID-19 and through much of 2017-2018.

 Because we actively manage that risk/reward, we are not just owning the market.
 For example, there are three Tesla convertibles.
 As Tesla’s common stock and the convertible securities have delivered strong performance recently, we’ve reduced the weight within the most equity-sensitive convertible.
 And the CICVX team can and does use puts and calls to manage risks.

 Active management makes a difference.
 When the market sold off, we added equity sensitivity.
 As the market ripped higher, we’ve reduced equity sensitivity.
 Today, we have what we would consider a traditional risk/reward relative to the underlying equities and the equity market.